DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 ASM uses two methods when blocking traffic:

 - **Protect:** Automated blocking using ASM Protection configuration.
-  Customers should block Attack Tools as their first automated blocking action. {link to this} Blocking Attack Tools reduces common vulnerability discovery for OWASP threats such as SQLi, command injection, and SSRF.
+Customers should block attack tools as their first automated blocking action.
+Blocking attack tools reduces common vulnerability discovery for OWASP threats such as SQLi, command injection, and SSRF.
 - **Reactive:** Blocking using Signals or Attackers explorer in response to observed threats.

 ### Best practices for blocking